ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-on-arm-1.md

         b       .L3
 ```

-Quite larger in quantity but the autovectorization is obvious.
-The label `.L4` includes the main loop and we can see that the instruction `MLA` is used to multiply and accumulate the dot products, 4 elements at a time.
-At the end of this loop, the instruction `ADDV` does a horizontal addition of the 4 elements in the final vector and includes the final sum.
+Quite larger in quantity but you can confirm that some sort of autovectorization has taken place.

+The label `.L4` includes the main loop and you can see that the instruction `MLA` is used to multiply and accumulate the dot products, 4 elements at a time.
+At the end of this loop, the instruction `ADDV` does a horizontal addition of the 4 elements in the final vector and returns the final sum.
 The main loop is executed while the number of the remaining elements is a multiple of 4.
 The rest of the elements are processed one at a time in the `.L3` part of the code.

-This is quite nice and we can expect a performance gain of about 4x faster in general.
+This is quite nice and you can expect a performance gain of about 4x faster in general.

-You might be wondering if there is a way to hint to the compiler that the sizes are always going to be multiples of 4 and avoid the last part of the code and the answer is yes, but it depends on the compiler.
+You might be wondering if there is a way to hint to the compiler that the sizes are always going to be multiples of 4 and avoid the last part of the code and the answer is *yes*, but it depends on the compiler.
 In the case of gcc, it is enough to add an instruction that ensures the size is only multiples of 4:

 ```C
 int32_t dotprod(int32_t *A, int32_t *B, size_t N) {